oritwas/openstackisrael2017-ceph/markdown/ugly.md

 Note: Explain how it’s a terrible idea to run databases in virtual machines backed by Ceph, because databases usually want you to disable any kind of database caching.

+### Usability

+Note: Ceph is too flexible, there are too many options and configurables.
+It is hard to monitor the state of the ceph cluster